-When contracts above a certain value (EU Regulated Contract Thresholds) more detailed rules apply.
-These contracts must be advertised in the Official Journal of the European Union (OJUE) although they are also advertised through the Public Contracts Scotland.
+When contracts above a certain value (the World Trade Organisation Agreement on Government Procurement (WTO GPA) Thresholds) more detailed rules apply.
+These contracts must be advertised on a new UK enotification service called Find a Tender Service (FTS) which replaces the requirement to publish notices in the Official Journal of the European Union (via their TED) system.
+Public Contracts Scotland direct all notices automatically to this new FTS system.